Bob Rob Medina

 The follow-up to Denvoid, Denvoid 2 Colorado Crew: A Collection of Tales and Images from The Colorado Punk Scene 1988-1996, is a collaboration with Sonny Kay and was released with much fanfare in 2019.
 The book includes over sixty interviews featuring bands, record labels, artists, writers, entrepreneurs, academics, photographers, promoters, culture jammers, and media influencers including director/musician Mark Brooks, of Lil Pimp and Metalocalypse; Pete Lyman, who has mastered Grammy Award-winning albums by artists including Chris Stapleton; Matt Jacobson owner of the influential grindcore and death metal record label, Relapse Records; punk rock artist icon, Chris Shary who has designed album covers for the Descendents and Less Than Jake, and musician/author Jason Heller, among many others.
 The Denvoid books were a primary source for Daniel Harvey's "Mile High Hardcore" paper in the Spring 2021 Historical Studies Journal.

 In late 2020, Wake Up!
 Music Group released a 182-page volume of Medina's Day of The Dead artwork and writing, Y Con Tu Espíritu: Palabras y Muertitos'.

 In the spring of 2021 Medina conceptualized and created the Calaca Tarot Card deck.
 The project was realized through a Kickstarter funded project.

 Medina's work on the Denver punk scene has been featured in interviews including the Emo Brown podcast, Low Key Arts' Movers and Makers, and a KGNU Metro Episode talking about both books and the impact KGNU had on Colorado's punk scene.

-Medina taught art at the American Community School of Abu Dhabi.
+Medina has taught at the American Community School of Abu Dhabi in Egypt.
+He taught as an Art teacher for the school, he worked and lived there for 8 years.
+He’s since moved to San Diego California and is still teaching as an Art Teacher.
+Medina currently teaches at High Tech High School as a 12th grade educator.